coralvanda/neighborhood-map/README.md

 Install all files and subdirectories in one directory.
 Use a valid Google Map API key, and insert that value at the indicated location in the `static/public.js` file.
-In `main.html`, change the final `<script>` tag source to point to the `public.js` file.
 Then use a web browser to open the `main.html` file.
 Users may select items by clicking on the names in the list, or by clicking on the markers on the map.
 The most recently selected location will display address information below its name in the list.
 Users may also type into the search bar to filter items